 You may also qualify for legal aid if you aren’t on social assistance and have a little extra money in the bank, but the rule of thumb is that you are eligible for legal aid if you have little or no money after paying for your monthly essentials — food, shelter, etc.

 The type of services you are eligible for depends on your annual gross family income.
 For instance, if you are a family of 1 and your annual gross income is below $22,270, then you will be eligible for Duty Counsel assistance and summary legal advice, which can be conducted through a toll-free telephone service.
-In order to take part in the Certificate Program, or Legal Aide Certificate, which includes representation by a private practice lawyer, a family of 1 must have an annual gross income below $14,453.
+In order to take part in the Certificate Program, or Legal Aid Certificate, which includes representation by a private practice lawyer, a family of 1 must have an annual gross income below $14,453.

 For domestic violence cases, in order to receive representation under the Certificate Program, a family of 1 must have an annual gross income below $22,270.
-If your income is higher than the levels of eligibility, then you may still be able to qualify for the Certificate Program if you are below a second set of income levels and enter into a Contribution Agreement.
+If your income is higher than the levels of eligibility, then you may still be able to qualify for the Certificate Program if you are below the second set of income levels and enter into a Contribution Agreement.
 To determine if you are eligible, check the requirements online and then call for a free consultation.

 Ask Your Lawyer if They Accept Payment Plans